Vengeful Guardian: Moonrider

 Vengeful Guardian: Moonrider is a 2D action-platformer developed by JoyMasher and published by The Arcade Crew.
 It was released for Windows, Nintendo Switch, PlayStation 4 and PlayStation 5 on January 12, 2023.
 In the game, players take control of a robotic ninja called Moonrider, who seeks to rebel against its tyrannical creators.
-As the player defeats enemies and bosses across six different levels, they gain items called modifier chips, which can be spent to unlock new powers and abilities for Moonrider.
+As players defeat enemies and bosses across the initial seven selectable levels, they can find hidden modifier chips, which can be used to unlock new powers and abilities for Moonrider.
 The game received generally favorable reviews on release.

 Gameplay

 Vengeful Guardian: Moonrider is a 2D action-platformer presented from a side-scrolling perspective.
 The player takes control of a robotic ninja called Moonrider, who was created as a super soldier by a tyrannical dystopian government.
 Having rebelled against his purpose, Moonrider seeks to overthrow his creators by joining a resistance movement.
-Moonrider can jump, slash enemies with his sword, and run to unleash a powerful attack that can instantly kill enemies if used at the right moment.
-As the player defeats enemies and bosses across six different levels, they gain items called modifier chips, which can be used to unlock new powers and abilities such as a double jump or enhanced armor.
+Moonrider can jump, slash enemies with his energy sword, and run to unleash a powerful attack that can instantly kill enemies if used at the right moment.
+As Moonrider defeats enemies and bosses across the game’s initial seven levels (which can be played in any order once the opening stage is finished), he can find hidden items called modifier chips, which can be used to unlock new powers and abilities such as a double jump or enhanced armor.
 In addition, Moonrider can gain new weapons by defeating bosses, such as a "Dark Portal" which shoots foes with a blast of energy, or a spear used for attacking enemies from the front.
 Each of these new weapons can be used only a limited amount of times, as they share a collective "energy meter" that gradually decreases as they are used.